Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of St Marys's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in St Marys is $54,753 and the average income stands at $59,271.
-In comparison, Greater Sydney's figures are $60,817 (median) and $83,003 (average).
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for St Marys would be approximately $59,604 (median) and $64,522 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in St Marys rank modestly, between the 31st and 39th percentiles.
-Income analysis reveals that 35.4% of locals (5,319 people) fall into the $1,500 - 2,999 income category, which is consistent with broader trends across regional levels showing 30.9% in the same category.
-Housing affordability pressures are severe in St Marys, with only 78.1% of income remaining, ranking at the 23rd percentile.
+The median income among taxpayers in St Marys suburb was $54,753 in financial year 2023.
+The average income stood at $59,271 during the same period.
+In comparison, Greater Sydney's median and average incomes were $60,817 and $83,003 respectively.
+Based on a Wage Price Index growth of 8.86% since financial year 2023, estimated current median income is approximately $59,604 as of September 2025, with the average being around $64,522.
+Census 2021 data shows household incomes in St Marys rank between the 31st and 39th percentiles.
+Income analysis reveals that 35.4% of locals (5,319 people) fall within the $1,500 - 2,999 income category.
+This aligns with broader trends across regional levels, where 30.9% of individuals are in the same income bracket.
+Housing affordability pressures are severe in St Marys, with only 78.1% of income remaining after housing costs, ranking at the 23rd percentile.

 Frequently Asked Questions - Income